See where to stay in Florence — from cozy B&Bs to central hotels

 Only in Florence for a few hours?

-Regardless of the time of the year, if you're visiting Florence for only a few hours (as is the case for many doing day trips from cruise ships that stop in Livorno), I highly recommend you BOOK your museum tickets ahead of time.
+Regardless of the time of the year, if you're visiting Florence for only a few hours (as is the case for many doing day trips from cruise ships that stop in Livorno), I recommend you BOOK your museum tickets ahead of time.
 You don't have much time to dedicate to Florence so you don't want to spend time in line.
 Booking your tickets ahead of time will be one way to ensure you have more time to see beautiful Florence!

-We found it is a great way to visit both the Uffizi and Accademia museums (and the rest of Florence) because a licensed tour guide can explain the importance of the main artworks in a simple and interesting way that makes history and art quite fun!
 We recommend Viator because it offers a wide variety of tours (which in turn also include the ticket to the museums) as well as combinations of museum tours with walking tours of Florence.
-Take a look at the many tours offered, there are many options for group size, time of the day, duration of tour and places you visit.
+Take a look at the many tours offered, there are many options for group size, time of the day, duration of tour and places you visit during the tour.

 Disclaimer: This post includes affiliate links.
 By buying through our affiliates,